Basic Survey

 If you provide a supportive presence and facilitate a two-way dialogue with your friends, addressing their concerns and offering reassurance, they may gradually come to set aside their fears.While scientific knowledge is certainly important, relationships of mutual trust may be of even greater significance.

 13. What kind of questions and requests do you receive at the periodic briefing sessions with the 13 municipalities?
 Are there any questions about radioactive materials, environmental dynamics, or food safety?
-(From 2024 Symposium)
+(From 2024 International Symposium)

 Public health nurses and other municipal staff have reported a significant decrease in inquiries from residents regarding radioactive materials, environmental dynamics, and food.
 This decline is noteworthy, especially when considered against the high volume of such inquiries immediately following the NPP accident.
 These issues are rarely a problem these days.
 Situations vary in each of the 13 municipalities; for example, the situation and response to the return of evacuees also seem to differ.